 3. You’ve consumed a lot of salt

+Removing such foods may cause a drop in scale weight but remember this is just a loss of water.
 The Dietary Guidelines for Americans recommend limiting intake of sodium to less than 2300mg per day, whilst British NHS guidelines state that we should be eating no more than 6g of salt a day; less than one teaspoon.
-Some ready meals alone can contain half this amount!
+Some ready meals alone can contain half this amount.
 So be salt aware and learn more about how to reduce your sodium intake.

-4. You haven’t pooped
+5. You haven’t pooped

 Bowel movements are a big contributor to our weight.
 Naturally, when you’re constipated, or unable to poop, your body is holding on to more weight.

+It’s often clear that your body is holding on to the weight, as bloating may occur, which can lead to considerable discomfort.
 In fact, a study published in medical publication GastroJournal found that the median daily stool weight was 106g for healthy UK adults.
 However, around the world, this weight varies from 72g per day to a staggering 470g per day.